Approximate reading time: 12min

 I saw a dysregulated child who had NO ability to react rationally or calmly at that moment.

-At one time I even went to speak to the head teacher, with who I actually become quite close, and her advice was that I should speak to Mrs Shawnigan about it.
+At one time I even went to speak to the head teacher, with whom I actually became quite close, and her advice was that I should speak to Mrs Shawnigan about it.

 Mmmmmmm….sounds so easy right?